 How To Protect Your Home From Hail Damage

 If you are planning on installing a new roof because of age or previous damage, keep in mind the type you purchase.
 Today, there are many different roofing textiles that are less likely to become damaged from hail.
 Roofs tiled in shakes, ceramic and slate can easily crack and shatter during hail storms.
-Some hail can travel up to 100 mph which makes roofs very susceptible to breaking.
+Some hail can travel up to 100 mph which makes roofs very susceptible to damage.
 Try installing roofing made of stainless steal or asphalt shingles.
 These are more durable during storms and won’t crack or break as often.
-The following roofing tiles will help better explain which textile works best for you and your home.
+The following review of roofing materials will help better explain which textile works best for you and your home.

 Types of Roofing